ios-xr/sudi_verifier/README.md

 **Mode#1 - Full Mode**

 1. In this mode, the script fetches the JSON output of the SUDI certificate and does the validation.
-2. Below steps are performed in this mode
+2. Below steps are performed in this mode<br>
 a.
-The script connects to the target router over SSH.
+The script connects to the target router over SSH.<br>
 b.
-The script then executes the required CLI (including a unique nonce to ensure the freshness of the response) to fetch the signed SUDI certificate in JSON format.
+The script then executes the required CLI (including a unique nonce to ensure the freshness of the response) to fetch the signed SUDI certificate in JSON format.<br>
 c.
-Lastly, the script verifies the signature, validates the nonce and then verifies the SUDI certificate chain.
+Lastly, the script verifies the signature, validates the nonce and then verifies the SUDI certificate chain.<br>
 3. For connecting to the router, the config.ini file in the current working directory will be used.
-The hostname and other details needed for connecting to the router can be provided in this file.
+The hostname and other details needed for connecting to the router can be provided in this file.<br>
 4. We highly recommend using password less method of connecting over SSH.
 However, the script also supports password-based authentication for quick prototyping.
-Please refer to the note below on authentication methods for more details.
+Please refer to the note below on authentication methods for more details.<br>
-5. Once all the validation passes, the corresponding metadata from the SUDI certificate is also displayed.
+5. Once all the validation passes, the corresponding metadata from the SUDI certificate is also displayed.<br>
 6. The fetched JSON output with the corresponding timestamp for each execution is stored in a directory named “output” within the current working directory.
-Sample format of the output filename is “sudi_certs_2024-01-31_17-37-24.json”.
+Sample format of the output filename is “sudi_certs_2024-01-31_17-37-24.json”.<br>
 7. The cert chain validation uses the Cisco public certs for the corresponding platforms.
-The required public certs have been pre-downloaded in the “certs” directory.
+The required public certs have been pre-downloaded in the “certs” directory and are listed below for your reference.<br>

-ACT2SUDICA.pem
+- ACT2SUDICA.pem<br>
-crca2048.pem
+- crca2048.pem<br>
-crca2099.pem
+- crca2099.pem<br>
-hasudi.pem
+- hasudi.pem<br>

 Alternatively, users can download the certs from here - https://www.cisco.com/security/pki/